West Nile Prevention Program

 The program is designed to reduce the threat of West Nile Virus which is transmitted to humans through bites by infected mosquitoes.

 There are 43 known species of mosquitoes in South Dakota and only nineteen are known vectors of West Nile Virus.
 It is estimated that less than 1% of mosquitoes are infected with the West Nile Virus.
-And less than 1% of the people bitten by infected mosquitoes will get seriously ill.
+Less than 1% of the people bitten by infected mosquitoes will get seriously ill.
 The chances are very small that you will be infected with the disease, but, even one case of West Nile Virus is considered one case too many.

 Ways to Reduce Exposure